Northern Lights Writers Conference

 Writers & the Impact of AI - Panel Discussion

-As new technologies expand into the human realm, this panel discussion looks at what the emergence of AI means for writers, with guests Monica MacSwan (Aitken Alexander Literary Agency) and Lisa Holdsworth (screenwriter and former chair, The Writers’ Guild GB).
+As new technologies expand into the human realm, this panel discussion looks at what the emergence of AI means for writers, with guests Monica MacSwan (Aitken Alexander Literary Agency), Lisa Holdsworth (screenwriter and former chair, The Writers’ Guild GB) and Daniella Gati (lecturer in Creative Computing, Uni of Salford, author A Queer Theory of AI & Algorithmic Knowledge).

-The panel explores themes including what effects AI is having on writers’ career, whether writing is uniquely human, whether an algorithms are reinforcing human prejudices and much more.
+The panel explores themes including what effects AI is having on writers’ career, whether writing is uniquely human, whether an algorithms are reinforcing bias and much more.

 Critiquing for Writers - Panel Discussion